thalkz/thalkz.com/pages/meijster_distance.md

 ## Overall approach

 As mentioned above, the algorithm's input in our case is a Bitmap (that can be seen as 2d array, with each value representing a pixel's color).
-Let's say we have the image that looks a bit like a of a croissant 🥐, like in Figure A.
+Let's say we have the image that looks a bit like a of a croissant 🥐, like in the next figure.

 <img src="../images/meijster/figure_a.png" alt="figure" width="500px">